Supreme to release Massive Attack-inspired clothing line

-Massive Attack will join the list of artists who’ve collaborated with streetwear brand Supreme this week, with a new line of apparel featuring the band’s ‘Mezzanine’ artwork set to arrive.
+Massive Attack will join the list of artists who have inspired streetwear brand Supreme this week, with a new line of apparel featuring the band’s ‘Mezzanine’ artwork set to arrive.

 The brand’s next drop is set to launch tomorrow (June 17), and will feature football jerseys, button-downs and shorts.
-Each is available in a trio of colours, with designs drawn from the 1998 album’s iconic beetle artwork – on which the band’s Robert Del Naja served as creative director.
+Each is available in a trio of colours, with designs drawn from the 1998 album’s iconic beetle artwork.

 See the football jerseys below:

-In lending their iconography to the brand, Massive Attack join a slew of artists who’ve worked with Supreme in recent years.
+In lending their iconography to the brand, Massive Attack join a slew of artists who have influenced the designs of Supreme in recent years.
 Last year, the brand released a line featuring art by the late Daniel Johnston.
 A range of shirts, hoodies and more was released, all including licensed artwork from the cult lo-fi songwriter.

 The brand has also released pieces over the years that reference albums from the likes of The Smiths and The Velvet Underground.
 Back in 2015, Supreme tapped Neil Young for a collaboration, selling a T-shirt featuring a photo of Young himself wearing a Supreme-branded shirt.